 - Waitomo TOP 10 Holiday Park

 For more listings, check out the 10 Best Budget Accommodations in Waitomo.

 Day 7 – Waitomo to Rotorua

 If you’re a Middle-earth enthusiast, you can take a 15-minute detour to the Hobbiton Movie Set for their film set tour.
-Check out Viator, Tripadvisor, Klook or KKday to book your tickets or head to How to Get the Best Hobbiton Discount for tips on how to get in cheaper.
+Check out Viator or Klook to book your tickets or head to How to Get the Best Hobbiton Discount for tips on how to get in cheaper.